-Arctic Deeply posted an article titled, “Report: Empowered Arctic Communities Are More Resilient to Change.”
-The article reads in part as follows;
+The Arctic Sounder published an article titled, “In Brief.”
+The article reads as follows;

 “The third-annual Tribal Governance Symposium is coming to the University of Alaska Fairbanks later this month.

 ‘We want to push boundaries in conversations and work together to find solutions to challenges facing Alaska Native communities and advance tribal governance’, said First Alaskans Institute’s Alaska Native Policy Center Director Andrea Sanders, in a release.
 Sanders helps organize the conference alongside UAF faculty.

 This year’s title and theme is Land-Water-Life, and will feature keynotes by a member of the Lake and Peninsula Borough Assembly, the president of the Igiugig Tribal Village Council and a Māori iwi negotiator from New Zealand.